lumapps/commit-message-validator/README.md

 <footer>
 ```

-- The first line of the commit message (the "Subject") cannot be longer than 70 characters.
+- The first line of the commit message (the "Subject") cannot be longer than 70
+  characters.
 - Any other line of the commit message cannot be longer 100 characters!
-- The body and footer are optional, but depends on the type some information can be mandatory.
+- The body and footer are optional, but depends on the type, information can be
+   mandatory.

-This allows the message to be easier to read on github as well as in various git tools.
+This allows the message to be easier to read on github as well as in various
+git tools.

 ### Type